bennlich/FirebaseIndex/README.md

 ### off (eventType [,callback] [,context])

-Stop listening to a data record which was initialized from this index
+Stop listening to child events on this index.
+Must be called with same function and context as original

    - {String}   eventType  one of child_added, child_changed, child_moved, or child_removed
    - {Function} [callback]
    - {Object}   [context]

 ### dispose

 Remove all listeners and clear all memory resources consumed by this object.
 A new instance must be created to perform any further ops.